khanhnq1611/Cyber-Apocalypse-2025/PWN/[Very-easy]quack_quack/README.md

   printf("Quack Quack %s, ready to fight the Duck?\n\n> ", v1 + 32);
 ```

 Our first input goes to `buf` and we get a leak of `v1 + 32`.
-That means we can leak up to `32` from the end of the buffer
-where the string `Quack Quack ` is found in our input string.
+That means we can leak up to `32` from value of v1 where the string `Quack Quack ` is found in our input string.
 Luckily, we see that we can leak the `canary` address at such offset when debug.
 After that, we can overflow the second buffer and perform a `ret2win`.
 There is a function called `duck_attack` that prints the flag.

 ```c